 How It Works

-The Happiness Factory: Creating and Maintaining an Environment That Fosters Employee Engagement takes the concept of a manufacturing facility and uses it as an analogy for the production of happiness.
-Participants move through a series of factory "stations" including a reception area, break room, factory floor, supervisor's office, and executive suite–each metaphorically representing a facet of the workplace where organizations can foster the conditions that lead to increased levels of engagement (and ultimately, happiness).
-Participants explore the importance of a successful onboarding experience and building a connection to the organizational culture that includes creating a better alignment to personal values.
-They examine how to redesign tasks, responsibilities and physical working conditions to support greater job fulfillment and discover the behaviors that supervisors and senior leadership can exhibit to build organizational trust.
+Participants will explore the importance of a successful on-boarding experience and build a connection to the organizational culture, which includes creating a better alignment to personal values.
+They will examine how to redesign tasks, responsibilities, and physical working conditions to support greater job fulfillment and discover the behaviors that supervisors and senior leadership can exhibit to build organizational trust.

 Uses and Applications